Yeshivat-Torat-Shraga/YTS-App/README.md

 The app was released to the AppStore on May 22, 2022.
 You can download it [here](https://apps.apple.com/app/yeshivat-torat-shraga/id1598556472).

 ## Are you going to make an Android version?
-Due to the nature of such a project, we currently cannot afford the time to do so.
-However, we are considering taking it up over the summer.
+~Due to the nature of such a project, we currently cannot afford the time to do so.
+However, we are considering taking it up over the summer.~ no

 ## I was looking through your code and I found something that I really liked.
 Can I copy it?
 That's a good question.
 We have not yet added a licence for this repository,